Learn about the best no-carb and very low carb foods you can eat on keto. A complete zero-carb food list to help you get into ketosis and lose weight!

 - Oysters*

-*These foods don’t necessarily have zero carbs, but they contain very, very small amounts of carbohydrates.
+*These foods don’t necessarily have zero carbs, but they contain very small amounts of carbohydrates.
 They are an excellent source of protein, healthy fats, and micronutrients.

 About Net Carbohydrates